 Facts About Our Work in Barbados

-Food For The Poor began serving in Barbados in 2015.
-The international relief and development organization is working primarily with The HUB People-Helping-People, a nonprofit organization that was developed and launched in April 2014, at the request of Bishop Jason Gordon of the Roman Catholic Diocese of Bridgetown, Barbados.
-The HUB is a nondenominational organization that serves as an initial point of contact between people in need and community service organizations.
+Food For The Poor (FFTP) began serving in Barbados in 2015.
+The international relief and development organization is working primarily with The HUB People-Helping-People, a nonprofit organization that was developed and launched in April 2014, at the request of then Bishop Jason Gordon of the Roman Catholic Diocese of Bridgetown, Barbados.
+The HUB serves as an initial point of contact between people in need and community service organizations.

 In March 2020, FFTP quickly responded to the crisis caused by COVID-19, a respiratory disease caused by the coronavirus:

 - FFTP assisted their in-country partner in Barbados with their COVID-19 response by providing funding for local purchases of food and other items.